paulvangentcom/python_corona_simulation/README.md

 ![covid-19 sim!](images/covidsim.gif)

-After seeing [this article](https://www.washingtonpost.com/graphics/2020/world/corona-simulator/) in the Washington Post I started wondering how such simulations might be done in Python, and indeed if I could expand upon the idea to make them more realistic and fun to play with.
+After seeing [this article](https://www.washingtonpost.com/graphics/2020/world/corona-simulator/) in the Washington Post I started wondering how such simulations might be done in Python, and indeed if I could expand upon the idea and make it more realistic.

 For a moment I thought about writing the simualation itself in pure Python, with matplotlib as visualisation tool.
 However for large interacting populations, required computations scale quickly.
 Speeding up means reducing the operations to vector and matrix computations, something that can be done extremely efficiently through [NumPy](https://numpy.org/), which uses both a fast backend written in C, as well as makes use of hardware acceleration features like SIMD (single instruction, multiple data), which enables many operations on data arrays in relatively few clock cycles.